efraimnabil/movie-api-nodejs/README.md

 ### Overview

 This project is a simple RESTful API for managing a collection of movies.
 It supports basic CRUD operations: fetching all movies, adding new movies, updating existing movies, and deleting movies.
-The API is built using Node.js and the express-minimal framework.
+The API is built using Node.js and the Eframix framework.

 ### Features
 - **GET**: Retrieve all movies or a specific movie by ID.